 Indeed, for the disciplined investor, volatility is an essential contributor to investment success.
 Price volatility creates the opportunity for a patient investor to acquire a security at an appropriate discount to intrinsic value.1 That discount creates a margin of safety,2 or a valuation cushion, should unanticipated changes occur, either at the level of the company or issuer, or in the broader investment environment.
 At the same time, upside price volatility requires the discipline to sell securities – even ones with good fundamentals – if a rally pushes the price beyond the intrinsic value of the asset.

 If anything, a lack of volatility can also present a serious risk, as it indicates a degree of complacency that can magnify the reaction of a market or specific security to adverse developments.
 As an example, consider the long stretch of price stability that characterized the equity market just before the onset of the Great Recession.
 On average, the S&P 500 experiences about 22 days a year in which the index moves by more than 2% in either direction.3 From 2004 through 2006 – a three-year period – the market only had two such days.
 Complacency reigned as imbalances built, bubbles inflated, and investor sentiment implied that nothing could go wrong.
-Of course, with the benefit of hindsight we know that a lot did go wrong, and the market’s complacency in advance of that exacerbated the severity of the bear market that followed.
+Of course, with the benefit of hindsight, we know that a lot did go wrong, and the market’s complacency in advance of that exacerbated the severity of the bear market that followed.
+On a smaller scale, the market correction in early 2018 followed a similar period of subdued volatility, during which investors underappreciated the rising risk of inflation.
 We are reminded of Warren Buffett’s admonition that investors should be greedy when others are fearful but fearful when others are greedy.

 Price volatility may be uncomfortable and undesirable, but it’s not the best definition of investment risk, and it can even act as a complement to a value-based approach to investing.